If you’re looking for elaborate or decorative classroom management ideas, you won’t find them here.

 Drum roll, please:

-1. Follow Directions
+1. Listen And Follow Directions

 2. Raise Your Hand Before Speaking Or Leaving Your Seat